-62 models following the approach of Mazzucchelli et al. (2018).
-This allows us to provide new 63 methodological guidelines and examples of correction curves to adjust measurements carried 64 out on faceted and anisotropic inclusions and/or close to the host surface.
-65 66 Sample description 67 We analyzed zircon and coesite inclusions within pyrope megablasts and 68 porphyroblasts respectively, from the whiteschist of the Brossasco-Isasca UHP unit in the 69 Gilba locality, whose petrography and petrology were reported by several authors (e.g. 70 Chopin, 1984; Hermann, 2003).
-Whiteschists occur as lenses inside ortho-gneiss and para- 71 gneiss of the Monometamorphic Complex (data repository) and mainly consist of quartz, 72 phengite, kyanite and porphyroblastic to megablastic pyrope-rich garnet.
-The Dora Maira 73 whiteschist shows a phengite, garnet and kyanite-bearing foliation that wraps around the 74 garnet megablasts (up to 15 cm across).
-The latter contain numerous inclusions (from few 75 microns to 1 mm in size) mainly of kyanite, rutile and zircon.
-Garnet porphyroblasts (up to 2 76 mm in size) within the foliated rock matrix contain rutile, zircon and coesite inclusions.
-77 Coesite grains are frequently surrounded by quartz rims and palisade quartz structures 78 (Chopin, 1984), but we only measured the rare monocrystalline unaltered coesite inclusions.
-79 For the application of elastic geobarometry we selected garnet-core and rim domains 80 unaltered and free of fractures.
-In these domains, the coesite and zircon inclusions are 81 surrounded by birefringent haloes (Figure 1), indicating that the structure of the garnet host 82 around the inclusions is anisotropically strained.
-83 radii of the inclusion) do not suffer potential strain release.
-Therefore, for this study we prepared polished sections of 250-260 μ m thickness.
-We performed Raman spectroscopic measurements only on inclusions at the center of the section with a mean linear size smaller than 50 μ m, (i.e. considerably less than the distance to the host surface).
+orthogneiss and paragneiss of the Monometamorphic Complex (Supplemental1 Materials) and mainly consist of quartz, phengite, kyanite, and porphyroblastic-to-megablastic pyrope-rich garnet.
+The Dora Maira whiteschist shows a phengite, garnet, and kyanitebearing foliation that wraps around the garnet megablasts (up to 15 cm across).
+The latter contain numerous inclusions (from few micrometers to 1 mm in size) mainly of kyanite, rutile, and zircon.
+Garnet porphyroblasts (up to 2 mm in size) within the foliated rock matrix contain rutile, zircon, and coesite inclusions.
+Coesite grains are frequently surrounded by quartz rims and palisade quartz structures (Chopin 1984), but we only measured the rare monocrystalline unaltered coesite inclusions.
+For the application of elastic geobarometry, we selected garnet-core and rim domains unaltered and free of fractures.
+In these domains, the coesite and zircon inclusions are surrounded by birefringent haloes (Fig. 1), indicating that the structure of the garnet host around the inclusions is anisotropically strained.